 Photo Cred: www.instagram.com/link_igor/

 In May of 2017, I was in the beginning stage of my mid-life crisis.
 I took off a week from my corporate Marketing job to see what it would be like if I quit and became a stay-at-home Mom.
 Perhaps caring for my children 24/7 would help me find my purpose.
 I told my company I was going to the Bahamas and wouldn’t have any service, so not to expect responses from me.
 By completely unplugging, I would get a realistic view of being home with my kids.
 One of the first things I did on my “vacation” was to read the book In Her Power by Helene Lerner.
-In this blog, I'll explore her recommendations and offer additional context.
+In this blog, I’ll explore her recommendations for living more confidently and offer additional context.

 With a little more confidence, we can grow OUT of a mid-life crisis and INTO our purpose.